 During her tenure, Hirigoyen has been credited with transforming UKGBC into a powerful mouthpiece on sustainability, with a seat at the table when it comes to government initiatives.
 But she has also spearheaded efforts to drive collaboration between the wide variety of forces at work in the sector, from policymakers and town planners to designers and architects, engineers and construction firms.

-Buildings are on the front line in the battle against climate change.
+Yet buildings are on the front line in the battle against climate change.
 As UKGBC points out, the built environment – homes, offices, public spaces, high streets, towns and cities – is responsible for 25 per cent of the UK’s carbon emissions.
 If transport is added in, the figure jumps to 42 per cent.
-The government has committed to slashing the sector’s emissions by 68 per cent by 2030, but has come under fire in numerous quarters, including from the Environmental Audit Committee, for failing to put the necessary policies in place to achieve it.
+The government has committed to slashing the sector’s emissions by 68 per cent by 2030, but has come under fire in numerous quarters, including from the Environmental Audit Committee, for failing to put the necessary policies in place to achieve this goal.

 Perhaps unsurprisingly, Hirigoyen says she wants to see much more national ambition from the government, which she says should also be putting far greater emphasis on the detail and implementation of policy plans.